maforget/ComicRackCE/README.md

 We also need the Localizer tool created by cYo for translations.

 ## Installation
-To install, download the [nightly installer](https://github.com/maforget/ComicRackCE/releases/download/nightly/ComicRackCESetup_nightly.exe "Nightly Release"), double-click it, and follow the instructions.
+To install, download the [nightly installer](https://github.com/maforget/ComicRackCE/releases/download/nightly/ComicRackCESetup_nightly.exe "Nightly Release"), double-click it, and follow the instructions. <br />
+You can also install it via winget `winget install ComicRackCE`.

 > [!CAUTION]
 > Because of a change with Microsoft Visual C++ Redistributable 2015-2022, if you use the HEIF/AVIF files you will need to have at a minimum version `14.40.33810.0` installed.
 This should be done automatically by the installer, but if you are using the ZIP file, please be advise that you will need to update it manually.
 More info [here](https://github.com/maforget/ComicRackCE/issues/106).